-Bannister Law announces its investigation of a potential claim against Kia Motors Australia for the losses for owners of the effected vehicles that are the subject of the safety recalls.
+Bannister Law is investigating a potential claim against Kia Motors Australia for the losses for owners of the affected vehicles that are the subject of the safety recalls.

-Following the release by the Department of Infrastructure, Transport, Regional Development and Communications of a product Safety recall of Kia QL Sportage Model Years 2016-2021 the dates they were available for sale were between 14 April 2015 to 20 October 2020 and Kia CK Stinger Model Years 2017-2019 the dates they were available for sale were between 14 December 2016 to 27 March 2019.
+Following the 16 May 2021 release by the Department of Infrastructure, Transport, Regional Development and Communications of a product Safety recall of Kia QL Sportage MY2016-2021 and Kia CK Stiner MY2017-2019, the dates that the affected vehicles were available for sale were from 14 April 2015 to 20 October 2020 (Kia QL Sportage), and from 14 December 2016 to 27 March 2019 (Kia CK Stiner).

-Australian consumer statutory guarantees require the all consumer products you supply must be safe and meet other consumer guarantees under the Australian Consumer Law (ACL)
+Australian consumer statutory guarantees require all the products supply to consumers must be safe and meet other consumer guarantees under the Australian Consumer Law (ACL).

 “If an electrical short circuit occurs, this could result in an engine compartment fire when the key is switched off and the vehicle is parked.
 A vehicle fire could increase the risk injury or death to vehicle occupants or bystanders and/or damage to property.”

 “Until it has been repaired, Kia recommends that the vehicle should not be parked near any flammable structures or in an enclosed area, i.e. not in a garage.”